knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 autoscale-go-00001   Proxy   2            autoscale-go-00001   autoscale-go-00001-private   Unknown   NoHealthyBackends
 ```

-Let's send some traffic (experiment was run on Minikube):
+Let's send some traffic (experiment was run on Minikube and hey tool was used for generating the traffic):

 ```bash
 hey -z 600s -c 20 -q 1 -host "autoscale-go.default.example.com" "http://192.168.39.43:32718?sleep=1000"